 How Time Tracking Directly Impacts Profitability

-Accurate time tracking allows architects to bill appropriately for work done.
-Without precise time tracking, many firms end up leaving money on the table.
+Accurate time tracking allows architects to track budgets and bill appropriately for work done.
+Without time tracking, firms may unknowingly run over budget or leave money on the table.
 Missing even small amounts of billable time can add up to significant losses.

 Billable utilization, which is the percentage of time spent on billable work, is crucial.
 For small firms, this metric directly impacts profitability.
 If your firm’s billable utilization is low, you’re not maximizing your potential income.
 Time tracking for architects ensures you capture every billable hour.
 And given a target billable utilization (e.g. 65%) that is clearly communicated with your team, your team has a tangible metric to strive towards.